boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ### Single Parameter Value:

-A single value is stored in this type of parameter.
+A single value is stored in this type of parameter:

-1. Create a dashboard parameter in number type like below.
+1. Create a dashboard parameter in the number type as depicted below.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/singleparameter.png)

-Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum and interval**).
-Select the parameter value (Number type parameter values only allowed).
+Please click on the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
+Select the parameter value (only Number type parameter values are allowed).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/singleaxis.png)

-Now the parameter value is reflected in the chart axis.
+Now, the parameter value is reflected in the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/single.png)

 ### Range Parameter Value:

-If you wish to set the same ranges in multiple cases, create the range type parameter value.
-This type of parameter has the start and end values.
+If you want to apply the same ranges in multiple cases, you should create a parameter value for the range type.
+This type of parameter includes both the start and end values.

-1. Create a parameter in range type.
+1. Create a parameter of the range type.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/rangeparameter.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum**, and **interval**).
-The range parameter is split into start and end parameters.
-First textbox value is stored in the start parameter, and the second textbox value is stored in the end parameter.
-Select the parameter value (Number type parameter values only allowed).
+2. Please click on the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
+The range parameter is divided into start and end parameters.
+The value entered in the first textbox is stored in the start parameter, and the value entered in the second textbox is stored in the end parameter.
+Only numeric values are allowed for the parameter value (Number type parameter values only allowed).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/rangeaxis.png)

-3. The parameter value is reflected in the chart axis.
+3. The value of the parameter is reflected in the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/range.png)

 ### Data Source Field Based Parameter Value:

-1. Create a parameter in the data source type.
-In this, choose any field.
-The value is based on the selected field value.
+1. Create a parameter in the data source type, where you can choose any field.
+The value of the parameter will be based on the selected field value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/datasource.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum and interval**).
-Select the parameter value.
+2. Click on the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
+Then select the parameter value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/datasourceaxis.png)

-3. The parameter value is reflected in the chart axis.
+3. The value of the parameter is reflected on the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/datasourcemin.png)

 #### Axis Format

-This option allows you to format the primary and secondary axis values from the formatting details provided using the `Format` button.
-For more details, refer to this [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+This option enables you to format the values of the primary and secondary axes using the formatting details provided in the `Format` button.
+For further information, please refer to this [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting option](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/formatting-button.png)